Best Personal Loans for Students in 2024

 How we chose the best personal loans for students

-We reviewed more than 30 lenders to determine the overall best five personal loans.
+We reviewed more than 30 lenders to determine the overall best six personal loans.
 To make our list, lenders must offer personal loans with competitive APRs and easier eligibility requirements.
 From there, we prioritize lenders based on the following factors:

 • Accessibility: Lenders are ranked higher if their personal loans are available to more people and require fewer conditions.
 This may include lower credit requirements, wider geographic availability, the ability to add a co-borrower, faster funding and easier and more transparent prequalification and application processes.